Skip to content

 Celebrating cats

 Well, yes, we do.
-Cats are actually one of the most widespread, loved, kept, taken care of and celebrated species on this planet.
+Cats are one of the most widespread, loved, kept, taken care of and celebrated species on this planet.

 Animals in Ancient Egypt